MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/deploy-on-windows.md

 8. Right-click the package, select **Deploy**, and follow the steps in the Deploy Software Wizard.

-If you don't use the sample package, run the following command using System Center Configuration Manager:
+If you don't use the sample package, run the following command using Microsoft Endpoint Configuration Manager:

 ```
 Execute <pathToExecutable>\OneDriveSetup.exe /silent